CGCookie/script-bakery/README.md

 A collection of scripts written by members of CG Cookie to improve their Blender workflow.

-Contributors: Jonathan Williamson, Alex Telford
+Contributors: Jonathan Williamson, Alex Telford, Kent Trammell